 Long-lived assets, including property, plant and equipment and intangible assets, are reviewed for indicators of impairment at each reporting period or whenever events or changes in circumstances indicate that the carrying amount of an asset exceeds its recoverable amount.
-The recoverable amount of an asset or a cash generating unit ("CGU") is the higher of its fair value less costs to sell or its value in use.
+The recoverable amount of an asset or a CGU is the greater of its fair value less costs to sell or its value in use.
 If the carrying amount of an asset or a CGU exceeds its recoverable amount, an impairment charge is recognized immediately in profit or loss for the amount by which the carrying amount of the asset exceeds the recoverable amount.